developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure the behavior of the Settings UI on a device, especially which features of the Settings UI will the Device User will be allowed to access.
+Use this *Group* to configure the behavior of the Settings UI on a device, especially which features of the Settings UI will the Device User will be allowed to access.

 **Detail Information:**